 Athena SWAN at Swansea University

-Swansea University was first awarded a Bronze award in 2009.
-We renewed our submission and were awarded the Bronze award in April 2013.
-Our submission can be viewed here: Athena SWAN Bronze Submission 2012
+Swansea University was first awarded a Bronze award in 2009, which was renewed in April 2013.
+We were successful in applying for a Silver award in November 2017.
+Our submission can be viewed here: Swansea University Athena SWAN Silver Application (Web)

-All of our STEMM Colleges have their own individual awards (or are awaiting the result of their application) and our College of Arts and Humanities are in the process of preparing a submission.
+All of our STEMM Colleges have their own individual awards and our College of Arts and Humanities are waiting for the result of their submission.
 More information can be found at the section below titled 'Athena SWAN in our Colleges.'